• Lawyer says visa loophole being used to hire foreigners for cheap, pink-slip U.S. workers

 Otto answered, “For non-skilled, blue-collar manufacturing jobs, that is precisely what still takes place.
 But there’s not enough infrastructure in these countries to facilitate high-tech positions, so foreign workers are ‘onshored’ into America.”

 The numbers reflect this startling trend.
 Between 2001-2006, the U.S. imported, on average, 860,000 workers per year.
 Yet, in 2010 alone, that total leaped more than threefold to 2,816,525.
-With real unemployment figures pushing 20 percent, why are nearly 3 million foreigners being legally allowed into the United States to fill positions that Americans have been fired from?
+With real unemployment figures pushing 20%, why are nearly 3 million foreigners being legally allowed into the U.S. to fill positions that Americans have been fired from?

 A definite endgame is at play, as Otto quoted a training seminar video where the speaker actually instructed American companies on how to shun U.S.-born laborers.